 - Web push notifications: Push notifications only apply to HTTPS.

 - PWA – Progressive Web App: It enables you to convert your website as a Playstore mobile App in Android.
 PWA / TWA has impressive features

 - GetUserMedia: If you are using HTTP, you can not allow the user to use the camera/microphone.

 - HTTP//: All major browsers, support HTTP// for HTTPS now.

 - HTTPS helps to Improve Search Ranking.

-Why SSL Certificate are Essential For Push Notifications?
+Why SSL Certificates are Essential For Push Notifications?

 SSL is important for push notifications, especially if you do not process credit card numbers or other sensitive data?
 In short, security.
 Your users are actually inviting you to your homes, such as if you do not open the door to walk in the physical house for someone, then your website should ensure that any communication with your customers (push notifications) Including) are as safe as possible.

 Web push notifications are caused only by the HTTPS protocol used.
 The data transmitted and received are personal data.
 For privacy reasons, this is only supported for HTTPS protocols.